-Green Tiger Loach (Syncrossus Hymenophysa) Fish Species Profile
+Green Tiger Loach (Syncrossus Hymenophysa) Species Profile & Care Guide

 Tiger Loaches can be aggressive and should not be kept with much smaller fishes as its size, and its playful nature may threaten them.
 The best tankmates for this fish are those that are robust and fast-swimming.